 And the alarming thing that I’ve noticed lately is that there are experts out there that are trying to redefine the basic premise—the story.

 Let me give you an example.
 How many of you have seen “how to” books written by industry professionals touting the virtues of their product?
 And I don’t mean an editor that gives you tools to help you on your journey.
 That’s standard practice.
-We have Scrivener, outline tools (my particular favorite is Ally Bishop’s), and AutoCrit.
+We have Scrivener, outline tools, and AutoCrit.